 Maximum Class Size: The maximum number of students per class is 12.

 Price: Discounted price tickets for the first two days of the course (Legal Project Associate) cost £800.00 per delegate (excluding any 3rd party ticketing transaction fees).
-Tickets for all 3 days of the course (Legal Project Practitioner) cost £1200.00 per delegate (excluding any 3rd party ticketing transaction fees).
+Discounted price tickets for all 3 days of the course (Legal Project Practitioner) cost £1200.00 per delegate (excluding any 3rd party ticketing transaction fees).

 Cost includes refreshments and lunch each day, copies of all course materials and registration fee to become a certified Legal Project Associate or Legal Project Practitioner and have your name placed on the register administered by the International Institute of Legal Project Management.

 If you are a self-funded individual I would be happy to agree a payment schedule with you – please contact me if you are interested in this.